 Summer Research Internship Program

 Students accepted into the program are expected to work a minimum of 188 hours on their project, or an average of about 24 hours per week.
 Weekly schedules are determined in advance by mutual agreement between the faculty mentor and student.
 Each student who successfully completes the program will receive a $1500 stipend.
-To complete the internship, each student will present a 15-20 minute presentation, patterned after a formal talk presented at a national scientific meeting, to an audience of fellow summer interns and interested faculty.
+To complete the internship, each student will give a 15-20 minute presentation, similar to a formal talk at a national scientific meeting, to an audience of fellow summer interns and interested faculty.

-Students interested in participating in the Summer Research Internship at the IU School of Medicine Gary campus should contact the internship program coordinator, Carl Marfurt, PhD, in person or by email (at firstname.lastname@example.org) to arrange a meeting.
-Marfurt’s office is located in the Dunes Medical Education/Professional Building.
+Students interested in participating in the Summer Research Internship at the IU School of Medicine Gary campus should contact the internship program coordinator, Carl Marfurt, PhD, in person or by email to arrange a meeting.

-Prior to meeting with Marfurt, applicants should submit electronically to Marfurt’s attention: a one- or two-page curriculum vitae and a brief letter of introduction, explaining your motivations for applying to the summer research program and your goals for the future.
-At the conclusion of the meeting, Marfurt will arrange, based on the student’s expressed interests, to meet with one or more faculty mentors to discuss potential research positions within their laboratories.
+Prior to meeting with Marfurt, applicants should submit electronically to Marfurt’s attention: A one- or two-page curriculum vitae and a brief letter of introduction, explaining motivations for applying to the summer research program and goals for the future.
+At the conclusion of the meeting, Marfurt will arrange, based on the student’s expressed interests, to meet with one or more faculty mentors to discuss potential research positions.

 Students can also talk directly with the faculty member with whom they wish to work.
 Faculty members who routinely sponsor students in their research laboratories include Brian G. Kennedy, PhD, Dipika Gupta, PhD, Tatiana Y. Kostrominova, PhD, Roman Dziarski, PhD, Taeok Bae, PhD, Ernerst F. Talarico, PhD, and Carl F. Marfurt, PhD.

 The application process for this program begins on November 15 and continues on a rolling basis until all positions are filled.
-Historically, positions for the coming Summer Session are filled by February or March, so early submission of applications is encouraged.
+Historically, positions for the summer session are filled by February or March, so early submission of applications is encouraged.
 The number of applicants accepted into the program varies from year to year depending on the number of research slots available.